What is a Progressive Web App?

 - Average boot up time is under three (3) seconds

 The success was so overwhelming, Twitter Lite is now the default user experience for visitors using a mobile browser.
+It’s all about following trends for the mobile web.

 There are two specific advantages behind a PWA: speed and engagement.